sebastiancarlos/beachpatrol/README.md

   <img src="https://github.com/sebastiancarlos/beachpatrol/assets/88276600/49fbdf4f-eeec-42f8-a0aa-dd1c1c6c1617">
 </p>

-_Essential software should be automatable.
+_Essential software should be fully automatable.
 Web browsers aren't.
 Let's change that._

 ## Introduction

-Beachpatrol is a CLI tool meant to replace and automate your everyday web browser.
+Beachpatrol is a CLI tool to replace and automate your everyday web browser.

-Run `beachpatrol` to launch a Chromium browser which can be controlled externally through [Playwright](https://playwright.dev/).
+Run `beachpatrol` to launch a Chromium browser which can be controlled externally through [Playwright](https://playwright.dev/) scripts.
 You can use it as your daily driver; it works like a regular Chromium browser.

 Use also `beachpatrol --profile <profile-name>` to launch a specific profile,